bootique/bootique-shiro/README.md

 </dependency>
 ```

-Install `ShiroFilter` (or your own subclass) in Jetty to intercept all or parts of your application URL space:
+Install `ShiroFilter` (or your own subclass) in Jetty to intercept all or parts of your application URL space,
+contribute realms:

 ```java
 @Provides